Menara (tree)

 Menara was discovered in August 2018.
 A research team scanned the tree in August 2018 with a terrestrial laser scanner and drone flights to produce a 3D model.
-On January 6, 2019, Unding Jami and his team established a measurement for the tree by climbing it and measuring its height using a tape measure.
-Menara is likely the tallest flowering plant in the world as it is taller than the previous record holder, a mountain ash (Eucalyptus regnans) in Tasmania that may be 100.5 m tall.
+On 6 January 2019, Unding Jami and his team established a measurement for the tree by climbing it and measuring its height using a tape measure.
+Menara is the second-tallest flowering plant in the world, slightly shorter than the record holder, the Centurion tree, a Eucalyptus regnans in Tasmania that is 100.5 m tall.

-Menara weighs nearly 81,500 kilograms not counting its roots.
-95% of this mass is located in the trunk, while 5% comes from the 40 meter-wide crown.
+Menara weighs nearly 81,500 kilograms not counting its roots; 95% of this mass is located in the trunk, while 5% comes from the 40 meter-wide crown.
 The stem is extremely straight, with its center of mass at 28 m above the ground, which is just 0.6 m off from the central vertical axis.
 This indicates that the tree is highly symmetrical and well-balanced, even though it is sitting on a slope.
+Researcher Yalvinder Malhi stated in Monagabay that Sabah is a good place for trees to grow tall due to an absence of severe storms, hence the states nickname "the land beneath the wind".

 In 2020, Pos Malaysia Berhad release a stamp set featuring Menara.
 The set also includes a miniature sheet 18 centimetres in length, making it the largest stamp ever released by Pos Malaysia.